All Episodes

 He acknowledged where these protests come from.

-started by leftists.
+He acknowledged they're started by leftists.

 They'll get down to getting after Hillary or Bernie later on.

-Right now they've got to get past Trump.
+Right now, they've got to get past Trump.

-Rubio really laid in to uh Trump on this on Saturday morning.
+Rubio really laid in to Trump on this on Saturday morning, to the point that Rubio got really, really troubled by this.

-But uh Cruz got this right.
+But Cruz got this right.

-And this guy then turns to the camera, this guy shows up next time, we're gonna take him out.
+This guy shows up next time, we're going to take him out.

-It's it's it's called uh trying to gain advantage, but at the end of the day, True Cruz knows where this all comes from, and he said so, and we will be back.
+But at the end of the day, True Cruise knows where this all comes from, and he said so.

 Don't go away.

-Here's uh here's John in Cleveland.
+Here's John in Cleveland.

-He was at the Cleveland Trump rally.
+He was at the Cleveland Trump Rally.

 How are you doing, sir?

-I'm doing great, Raj.
+I'm doing great, Rush.

 Thanks for taking my call.